 Next to Nature Farm is located in northeast Kansas, in between Lawrence and Kansas City.
 We are a small family farm committed to offering all of our products in their most natural form.
 Next to Nature Farm strives to ensure a line of the highest quality products with an environmentally friendly focus.
 The farm is owned by Chad and Megan Gilliland.
 However, this farm operation is a family adventure and everyone pitches in including our 17-year-old daughter and 7-year-old son!

-The farm will be open to the public for Fridays, Saturdays and Sundays, 10 a.m. to 6 p.m. each day.
+The farm will be open to the public for Friday and Saturday (10 a.m. to 6 p.m.) and Sundays (Noon to 6 p.m.).
 When planning your visit, make sure to prepare to be on a farm (wear comfortable shoes and casual clothes).
 We have goats, chickens, peacocks, bee hives, and a fantastically friendly goat dog named Sadie.
 At the agricultural and educational center, we will offer various classes and learning opportunities to find out more about bees, canning/preserving foods, pollinators, and small-scale agriculture.
 We will have a variety of products for sale, depending on the season.
 We are also home to "Kansas' only honey tasting bar" where you can try our delicious local honey, over a dozen varieties of infused and creamed honeys, and exotic flavors of honey from other regions.

 In 2012, Chad wanted a few bee hives to pollinate his 80-apple-tree-orchard.
 This simple interest in pollination grew from an interest, to a hobby, to a full-time passion in just a few short years.
 After he began harvesting honey, he asked Megan if she could think of something to do with all of the beeswax leftover from harvesting honey.
 Megan's always been enthusiastic about using essential oils -- and our first product, Healing Salve, was developed.
 Since then, Chad and Megan have worked together to develop natural, handmade products that benefit our customers.